 Why leave Konami after the launch of Metal Gear Solid 4 in 2008?

 RP: After completing MGS 4, I had a long vacation waiting for me.
 I promised myself that I would think deeply about whether or not I would continue on at Konami and work on the next title.
 I was tired and honestly frustrated with the state of Japanese game design.
 I felt helpless as I watched great Japanese franchises stumble, and feeling powerless to stop the downward descent.
 Then, a few weeks into my vacation, my mother was diagnosed with cancer, which instantly made my decision to quit and return to America.
 I often think back on how strange the timing of all that was.

-Three years on, what do you miss most about living and working with Konami?
+What do you miss most about Japan and working with Konami?

 RP: Upon moving back to America, I was overwhelmed by this sense of loneliness that I couldn't explain at first.
 I soon realized that it was because I missed my Kojima Productions family.
 We had gone through war together on our many projects, and I had formed a strong bond with dozens of them.
 I still miss them greatly.
 Since quitting, I've made a point of hanging out with all of them every year around Tokyo Game Show time.

-Do you foresee yourself ever getting involved in the Japanese video game industry again in future?
+Will you return to the Japanese video game industry in future?

 RP: I still haven't given up on Japan, and playing games like Dark Souls and The Legend of Zelda: Skyward Sword remind me that Japan still has a lot to offer to the world.
 But Japan needs a lot of help in becoming relevant to the gaming world again.
 If I can have a part in helping launch a Japanese comeback, I would jump at the chance.

 For more information about Ryan Payton's current venture, the independent video game company Camouflaj, go to: www.camouflaj.com.